microsoft/DirectML/PyTorch/llm/README.md

 To create a public link, set `share=True` in `launch()`.
 ```

-Open [http://localhost:7860](http://localhost:7860) in a browser to interact with the chatbot.
+Open [http://localhost:7860](http://localhost:7860) (or the local URL you see) in a browser to interact with the chatbot.

+### Change model precision

-To run with `float32`, just pass `--precision float32` to `app.py`.
+To run the model using `float32` precision, pass `--precision float32` to `app.py`.

 ```
 > python app.py --precision float32
 ```

+### Change the model

 You can also select another model to run (`microsoft/Phi-3-mini-4k-instruct`, `microsoft/phi-2`, `meta-llama/Meta-Llama-3-8B-Instruct`, `meta-llama/Llama-2-7b-chat-hf`, `mistralai/Mistral-7B-Instruct-v0.1`).

-For example to run `Mistral-7B-Instruct-v0.1`:
+For example to run `Mistral-7B-Instruct-v0.1` use the following command:

 ```
 > python app.py --precision float16 --model_repo "mistralai/Mistral-7B-Instruct-v0.1"